nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Toggling between tabs: `toggle`

-Toggles between `Patients` tab and `Doctors` tab.<br>
+Toggles between `Patients` and `Doctors` tab.<br>
-Commands entered while the `Patients` tab is displayed will only affect patients whereas commands entered while the `Doctors` tab is displayed will only affect doctors.
+Commands enters only applies on the currently displayed tab. (eg. If the currently displayed tab the `add` command will add a patient to the records.)

 Format: `toggle`
+* toggles to the other tab (eg. if the currently displayed tab is the patient tab, `toggle` switches the displayed tab to the doctor tab)

 ---